yuyuan6/yuyuan6.github.io/_publications/2009-10-01-paper-title-number-1.md

 ---
-title: GPT4Battery: Cross-battery State of Health Estimation via Physical-Guided Test-time Prompt Learning with LLM
+title:" GPT4Battery: Cross-battery State of Health Estimation via Physical-Guided Test-time Prompt Learning with LLM"
-excerpt: State of health (SOH) is a crucial indicator to evaluate the level of degradation of  batteries that cannot be measured directly but requires estimation.
+excerpt: 'State of health (SOH) is a crucial indicator to evaluate the level of degradation of  batteries that cannot be measured directly but requires estimation.
 Accurate SOH estimation enhances detection, control, and feedback for Li-ion batteries, allowing for safe and efficient energy management and